print-happy/print-happy/README.md

 ### Hi :)
-I am a freshman who struggle to learn Computer Science;

 <!--
 **print-happy/print-happy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.